wwarthen/RomWBW/ReadMe.txt

 floppy disk after physically formatting it – the directory is cleared as part of the formatting.

-Booting Disks

-Once you have initialized a disk device and copied your desired files onto it, you may want to boot directly to this disk device at startup.
+Once you have initialized a disk device and copied your desired files onto it, you may want to make the disk bootable.
 On CP/M filesystems, you must perform one additional step to make a disk bootable.
-Specifically, you need to place a copy of the oeoprating system on the system tracks of the disk.
+Specifically, you need to place a copy of the operating system on the system tracks of the disk.
 This is done using the SYSCOPY command.
 Let’s say you have prepared drive C: by initializing it with CLRDIR and copied some files onto it.
 You can now make C: bootable by running the following command:

 B>SYSCOPY C:=B:ZSYS.SYS